nunit/nunit.analyzers/documentation/NUnit1001.md

 ### Fix

-Ensure that the type of the test case and the input matters.
+Ensure that the type of the test case and the input matches.

 So, this fix would be acceptable: